Enhanced Picture-in-Picture

 For enhanced PiP to work, some prerequisites are explained in the next section.

 Firework’s enhanced Picture-in-Picture feature renders the original page in an iframe and places the player on top.
-Therefore, the Content-Security-Policy HTTP header with frame-ancestors directive is needed to render the page in the iframe on the same origin.
+Therefore, the HTTP header with directive is needed to render the page in the iframe on the same origin.
 This can be achieved either by CSP HTTP header or HTML meta tag.

 HTTP header value: